If you’re reading this, you're probably thinking about becoming a teacher.

 While it can feel daunting to start over after four years spent studying one very specialized field, a career in teaching is incredibly rewarding.

-If you love working with young people and have a sense of accomplishment from helping students grow, then it might be worth tutoring on the side, shadowing teachers, or even working as a substitute teacher before you pursue obtaining your teaching credential, either through the traditional or alternative means mentioned above.
+If you love working with young people and have a sense of accomplishment from helping students grow, then it might be worth exploring a career in education.
+You can start small by tutoring, or teaching English online to get a better feel for it.